What you can do

 You can also add a drop of the oil to a small glass of water and make a mouthwash.

 See your dentist

 If your toothache is severe or is the result of a more serious medical condition, you need to see your dentist so you can treat it properly.
 Many toothaches will require medical attention.
-An over-the-counter pain reliever could help until you see a dentist.
+An over-the-counter pain reliever such as ibuprofen could help until you see a dentist.

 You should also see your dentist if you experience any of the following symptoms: